Lenovo ThinkPad X1 Carbon (Gen 9) review: Flirting with perfection

 And it didn't bother me when I watched a trailer for Dune, the film adaptation of Frank Herbert's epic sci-fi/fantasy novel.
 Arrakis is a ruthless, desolate planet, but its drab hues allowed the captivating blue eyes of the Fremen to pop off the screen.
 The optional 4K panel will reveal more detail, but the FHD+ (1920 x 1200-pixel) display I tested was sharp enough for me to see the individual bristle-like teeth in the mouth of a hungry worm — mine your spice and run!
 One advantage the base panel has over the high-res option is the matte finish, which effectively disperses reflections.

 Also worth highlighting is how every display but the Privacy Guard option features low blue light technology, which reduces the frequencies most harmful to your eyes.
-As someone who suffers from eye strain and the occasional migraine, this feature is critical to me.
+As someone who suffers from eye strain and the occasional migraine, this feature is critical — and I'll be looking for on my next laptop.

 Covering 69% of the DCI-P3 color gamut, the X1 Carbon's display isn't as vivid as those on the EliteBook x360 1040 G7 (76%), ThinkPad X1 Yoga (71%), the Latitude 9420 (89%) or the premium laptop average (83%).